 - 14. Will I lose my retirement accounts or payments from social security?

-Generally, no. Retirement accounts that are ERISA-qualified aren&faq/#8217;t considered property of an estate and aren&faq/#8217;t taken into consideration as assets.
+Generally, no. Retirement accounts that are ERISA-qualified aren’t considered property of an estate and aren’t taken into consideration as assets.
 Social Security benefits are protected from assignment or garnishment for debts in bankruptcy.
 Once paid, the benefits continue to be protected only as long as they can be identified as Social Security benefits.
-For example, money in a bank account where the &faq/#8220;only&faq/#8221; deposits into the account are direct deposits of Social Security benefits are identifiable and generally protected.
-Back to Top.
+For example, money in a bank account where the ‘only’ deposits into the account are direct deposits of Social Security benefits are identifiable and generally protected.